nazruldiu/My_Blogsite/README.md

 # My_Blogsite
-.Net 5 MVC Blogsite with .net identity with repository pattern
+.Net 5 MVC Blogsite with .net identity with generic repository pattern Design with Bootstrapt 5